 In this post, a brief description of the current layers and features of the GIS is presented.

 Physical and administrative information

-A set of useful generic layers is integrated for cartographic purposes, including political borders related to the administrative spatial divisions of Papua New Guinea, rivers and river basins, elevation model (DEM), environmental bioclimatic data.
+A set of useful generic layers is integrated for cartographic purposes, including political borders related to the administrative spatial divisions of Papua New Guinea, actual settlements, rivers and river basins, elevation model (DEM), environmental bioclimatic data.

 Data produced by the Papuan Past Project

 Data extracted from previous work

 Using publications of previous research in our study area, we extract the location of sites excavated or surveyed by other researchers and integrate them in the GIS.
 This helps to produce new maps and make comparisons.